Computing is an essential part of our day-to-day existence.

 By becoming aware of possible threats and vulnerabilities, you help to protect Brown as well as yourself.
 Below are some important first steps you can take for safer and more secure computing.
 Explore this website for details on other ways we can together provide Information Security at Brown.

 - Play It Safe » Anti-Malware + Firewall + Secure Wireless

 - Lock It Up » Get a Cable, "Laptop LoJack" and a Good Password

 - Keep It Current » Update Your Operating System & Software

 - Don't Get Fooled » Identity Theft is a Growing Threat

 - Do the Right Thing » Know What's Illegal and What the Risks Are

-- Stay Informed » Watch for Security Alerts :: Read Security News :: Catchup on Past Secure IT!
+- Stay Informed » Check out the Phish Bowl :: Read Security News :: Catchup on Past Secure IT!
 Newsletters

 - Report Security Incidents » Contact ISG if you become aware of a security breach or compromise